 Mr. Elwood represented the petitioners before the Supreme Court in Kellogg Brown & Root v.
 United States ex rel.
 Carter, involving False Claims Act whistleblower issues and in Elonis v.
 United States, considering the intersection of free speech, social media and criminal threat statutes.
 The Court ruled for his clients in both cases.
-Mr. Elwood also won mandamus twice from different panels of the DC Circuit in little more than a year, successfully arguing that internal investigation documents generated under a corporate compliance program were protected by attorney-client privilege.
+Mr. Elwood also has won mandamus three times from the Fourth Circuit and DC Circuit in the last five years, successfully invoking attorney-client privilege to protect from disclosure internal investigation documents generated under corporate compliance programs.

 Mr. Elwood's work has earned him recognition as one of Washington's top Supreme Court lawyers (Washingtonian, 2013), as one of "a small group of lawyers" with an "outsized influence at the U.S. Supreme Court" (Reuters, 2014), as one of "the most successful petitioning attorneys" before the Supreme Court between 2012 and 2015 (Villanova Law Review, 2016), and as one of the country's most innovative lawyers (Financial Times, 2014).
 Chambers USA reports that "[t]he much-admired John Elwood is praised for his advocacy skills" (2013), and describes him as "phenomenal" (2014), a "brilliant writer" (2015), and "a much-loved and widely respected lawyer who is quick on his feet" (2010).